HomeESP32UART TutorialsConfigure and Simple TX/RX

 • @int intr_alloc_flags, The interrupt FLAG, 0 in this example since we are not using interrupt

-• Then we will configure the UART parameters.
 The configuration used is 8-N-1 with the baud rate of 115200.
-The UART source clock is set to APB.
+Hardware flow control is disabled and the UART source clock is set to DEFAULT, which is actually the APB clock.

 • Finally we will set the pins for the UART.
 The uart_set_pin function takes the following parameters